-- Identify any self-imposed liquidated damages and associated Intermediate Contract Time(s), if applicable. - Specifically describe how business, school and residential access will be maintained, if applicable. - Address how hauling will be conducted, including but not limited to, hauling of any materials to and from the site and hauling material within NCDOT right of way. - Describe the Design-Build Team's approach to providing the public with communication access to project personnel to inquire as to traffic impacts, including vehicular and pedestrian. - If a temporary portable barrier system will be utilized, provide the type and why it is needed. - Identify the type of US 421 / I-40 Business positive median cross-over protection proposed and replacement / resetting requirements. - If temporary shoring will be required, provide the type and why it is required. - Include all proposed road closures and / or offsite detours; reason for need and duration, including but not limited to the duration, in days, for ICT #14 through #21. - NOTE: Deleted bullet - Address where and how law enforcement officers will be used.
-Identify the need for a Work Zone Speed Limit Reduction Ordinance. - Identify the need for a Speeding Penalty Ordinance. - Identify a Traffic Control Supervisor and briefly describe their qualifications for this role.
+- Identify any self-imposed liquidated damages and associated Intermediate Contract Time(s), if applicable. - Specifically describe how business, school and residential access will be maintained, if applicable. - Address how hauling will be conducted, including but not limited to, hauling of any materials to and from the site and hauling material within NCDOT right of way. - Describe the Design-Build Team's approach to providing the public with communication access to project personnel to inquire as to traffic impacts, including vehicular and pedestrian. - If a temporary portable barrier system will be utilized, provide the type and why it is needed. - Identify the type of US 421 and US 52 (Future I-74) positive median cross-over protection proposed and replacement / resetting requirements. - If temporary shoring will be required, provide the type and why it is required. - Include all proposed road closures, detour routes, durations, and justifications. - Address where and how law enforcement officers will be used. - Identify a Traffic Control Supervisor and briefly describe their qualifications for this role.